 If you leave property to children or young adults, you should choose an adult to manage whatever they inherit.
 To give that person authority over the child's inheritance, you can make him or her a property guardian, a property custodian under a law called the UTMA, or a trustee.

 After making your will, you'll need to sign it in the presence of at least two witnesses.
 If you're using a document called a "self-proving affidavit" with your will (to make things simpler when the will goes through probate court after your death), your signature must be notarized as well.
-Full instructions are included with Nolo's Online Will and Quicken WillMaker software.
+Full instructions are included with Nolo's Quicken WillMaker software.

 Tell your executor where your will is and how to get access to it when the time comes.